 Last week, Anupama Chopra gave a dazzling review of Cocktail.
-On The Front Row, she told that it is the best romantic film she has seen since Band Baaja Baraat.
-Most of the time, I have agreed with her on her reviews and absolutely love her writings.
+On The Front Row, she said that it is the best romantic film she has seen since Band Baaja Baraat.
+Most of the time, I agree with her on her reviews and love her writings.
 She is my Roger Ebert.
-My writing style is somewhat inspired (or copied?) from her.
+My writing style is somewhat inspired (or copied?) by her.
 But I didn't like Cocktail.
 I found it extremely boring and stereotypical.
-After I read the review, I was thinking was it just me who didn't like it?
+After I read the review, was it just me who didn't like it?
 Maybe I didn't understand it.
 I always avoid reading reviews before watching any film.
-When I was in Class 11, and it was the time when I actually started watching a lot of movies, I used to read each and every review of the film before I watched any film.
+When I was in Class 11, and it was the time when I started watching a lot of movies, I read each and every review of the film before I watched any film.
 After watching about 10-15 films like this, I realized how foolish I am.
-I was actually stopping my own thinking and clouding my opinion based on someone else's liking.
-And inevitably as much as the reviewer tries, there would be spoilers.
+I was actually stopping my thinking and clouding my opinion based on someone else's liking.
+And inevitably, as much as the reviewer tries, there will be spoilers.
 So, how can you enjoy the movie when you know everything beforehand?
-Then I stopped reading reviews altogether before watching any movie.
+Then, I stopped reading reviews altogether before watching any movie.
 Now, I watch a movie and then read all the reviews.
 Anupama's Cocktail review had got me puzzled.
-Just to validate my thinking, I started to find other reviews where reviewers did not like Cocktail.
-Rediff's Raja Sen hardly likes any movie and I have disagreed with him on so many reviews.
+To validate my thinking, I started to find other reviews where reviewers did not like Cocktail.
+Rediff's Raja Sen hardly likes any movie, and I disagree with him on many reviews.
 He had trashed Guzaarish like anything but I had loved it totally.
-Now, he again blasted Cocktail and I was nodding my head with each and every line he had written.
-And I found myself in agreement with a person whom I have never agreed upon.
-But if there is one review of Cocktail that is making waves everywhere, that is of Rajyasree Sen of First Post.
+Now, he again blasted Cocktail, and I nodded with each line he had written.
+And I found myself agreeing with a person I have never agreed upon.
+But if there is one review of Cocktail that is making waves everywhere, it is Rajyasree Sen of First Post.
 Read it here. http://www.firstpost.com/bollywood/spot-the-slut-the-cocktail-test-for-good-girls-378812.html

 I have always believed watching movies to be a very personal act.
-Think about it - a normal person who is imbued with so many personal problems, at the end of a week, would he be willing to watch a movie that makes him sad?
-The fun he would get from watching Bol Bachchan wouldn't be the same if he watches Guzaarish..no?
-But the thing is people get extremely judgmental about the choice of films you like.
+Think about it - a normal person imbued with so many personal problems, would he be willing to watch a movie that makes him sad at the end of a week?
+The fun he would get from watching Bol Bachchan won't be the same if he watches Guzaarish..no?
+But people get extremely judgmental about the choice of films you like.
 Oh, you loved it?
 How can you love that movie?
 I loved Aisha but if I say in front of people, I will be accused of being vain, hollow and superficial.
 Why is that so?
 I connected with the story.
 What is the problem if I loved Karthik Calling Karthik or did not enjoy Love Aaj Kal as much as others did.
 So why am I thinking too much if she loved Cocktail ;-) Maybe it was one of those very few times I disagreed with her :) So each of us are different, so a film that appeals to me might not be as appealing to you.

 Over the years, I have also learned that I find it very difficult to give ratings to movies.
 Just like people, films are grey.
 There are some things you like, somethings you don't.
 It is very hard to objectify a film into a rating.
 Because watching films is an emotional experience, and it is extremely difficult to quantify an emotion into a rating.
 For example, Avatar did not have a great story but the whole experience of watching it was so exhilarating that some people called it the movie that forced people to go back to the cinemas.
 Rajeev Masand, in his review of Avatar, wrote